isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 It obviously sounds like he had a very hard life.
 But at the same time reading your account, it didn't sound like your grandfather was bitter.
 Honestly, if it was me I would not be very forgiving.
 But that's me.
 I'm clearly not your grandfather.

 Shirlene<br>
 No, he wasn't a bitter man.
 The experience made him stronger and made him very patient.
-My own experience with him...
-I've always known him as someone who was incredibly patient, who never raised his voice.
+In my own experience with him, I've always known him as someone who was incredibly patient, who never raised his voice.
 And my uncles said the same thing: never raised his voice, never got angry.

 Jimmy<br>
 Was he previously a hothead?